 Rules and Regulations Concerning Grave Tributes

-- Pot must conform to cemetery policy – ANY color plastic pot with removable handle (standard green pots can be purchased
+- Pot must conform to cemetery policy – ANY color plastic pot with removable handle.

 - You may place anything you wish in the pot (plants, stones, flags, other memorials)

-- Nothing will be allowed to be placed outside the planter, with the exception of flag holders (shepherd’s hooks are prohibited)
+- Nothing will be allowed to be placed outside the planter, with the exception of the American Flag (in a flag holder or not).